fablabbcn/smartcitizen-docs/docs/knowledge/air/temperature_rel_humidity/Sensirion_SHT3X.md

 ## Modify temperature and relative humidity offset

-Starting in firmware `0.9.11`, we have included a command to `control` temperature and relative humidity offsets for [Sensirion SHT3X](/knowledge/air/temperature_rel_humidity/Sensirion_SHT3X/) sensors, present in the [Urban Board](/hardware/boards/urban-board/) or as [an external probe](/knowledge/air/temperature_rel_humidity/Sensirion_SHT3X-weatherproof/), for both the `SHT31` and the `SHT35` type.
-This feature allows introducing an offset to both variables: temperature and relative humidity.
 This offset can be used to compensate for heat build-up on the device.
 Note that this offset is the same for [wi-fi / online](/hardware/kit/features/#wi-fi-mode) or [sd-card / offline](/hardware/kit/features/#sd-card-mode) modes.
 In addition, a small adjustment is *hardcoded* to compensate for battery charging additional heat up **only on the urban board**.

 To check available commands (note that you can change `temp` or `hum` for the urban board):